Florahelan/SortingPerson/README.md

 I weighted against Collections.Sort Since its time complexity is also O(n(logn)) (which uses Merge sort in-build for sorting).
 So, I preferred to use Collections.sort.

 Additionally, I have created three comparators of the different datatype.
-In the future, if there are additional datatype other than String, Double, and Date, then the logic has to be changed to sort the new field.
+In the future, if there are additional datatype other than String, Double, and Date, then the new comparator needs to be added based on the given datatype.